 Learning to let go and cope with your child growing up is one of the hardest things to do.
 When we become parents, we think that we won’t have to let our children go until they are ready to go to college or otherwise move out into their own home.
 We soon discover that actually, this isn’t the case.
 We let them go all of the time.
 We let the baby that we love go when the toddler emerges.
 We let our pre-schooler go on that daunting first day, and we let our child go when they turn into a teen.
 Parenthood is a constant series of letting go and adapting to a new way of doing things.
 We’re always learning, and our relationship has to evolve as our child grows.

 But letting go never gets any easier.
 We’re always sad when we think that we’re leaving a phase of our child’s life behind, and we never have any choice.
+It is easy to feel depressed about kids growing up but there are actually so many exciting stages up ahead.
 If you want to maintain a positive relationship with your child, you need to let them go a little bit each time.
-Here are some tips to help you cope with your child growing up.
+Here are some tips to help you embrace your child growing up.

 5 Tips for Coping with your Child Growing Up:

 Growing up doesn’t happen all at once.
 The day they turn 13 they don’t suddenly start behaving like a teenager.
 Take small steps, encouraging independence and freedom slowly giving them, and you, time to adjust.
 Nobody immediately knows how to let go when a child is growing up, but by taking little steps at a time you can ease yourself into it.